Jump to:

 Coordination of care

-An interdisciplinary approach should be used, including neuromuscular medicine, physical medicine and rehabilitation, pulmonary and critical care medicine, occupation/physical/speech/respiratory therapists, and genetic counseling.
+An interdisciplinary approach should be implemented, including neuromuscular medicine, physical medicine and rehabilitation, pulmonary and critical care medicine, occupation/physical/speech/respiratory therapists, and genetic counseling.
+Timely communication with pharmacists may also help to prevent flagging of prescriptions containing both pyridostigmine and prednisone as “potentially harmful” in many North American pharmacies.26

 66 subjects underwent extended transsternal thymectomy and received prednisone using a standard dosing schedule, whereas 60 subjects received the standardized prednisone dosing schedule alone.
 An effect favoring thymectomy was seen in outcome measures.